mixpanel/docs/pages/docs/data-structure/user-profiles.md

 When preparing the CSV that you want to upload as profiles, you should <b>not</b> include column headers (e.g., $name, $email,  etc.).
 Instead, you’ll identify column headers through the CSV upload wizard in the Mixpanel UI.

 <b>Note</b>:
-- If you import user profiles using \$distinct_id values that already exist, those profiles will be updated with the additional user profile properties.
-On the other hand, if you upload user profiles that have the same email address or the same name as existing user profiles but a different \$distinct_id, you will be uploading duplicates - they will not be combined.
+- If you import profiles using `$distinct_id` (or `$group_id`) values that already exist, those profiles will be updated with the additional profile properties.
+On the other hand, if you upload profiles that have the same email address or the same name as existing profiles but a different `$distinct_id` (or `$group_id`), you will be uploading duplicates - they will not be combined.
-- If you upload a CSV with new information for existing properties on existing users, the existing property values will be overwritten.
-If the new information is for new properties on existing users, it will be added as an additional property for the user.
+- If you upload a CSV with new information for existing properties on existing users (or groups), the existing property values will be overwritten.
+If the new information is for new properties on existing users (or groups), it will be added as an additional property for the user (or group).
 - The maximum size for your CSV should be 1M rows.

 #### Upload Your CSV